Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 PopCap’s Solitaire Blitz (SB) is a fun and simple version of the original card game.
 Aimed at the casual gaming crowd, the game focuses more on ranks instead of suits and colors.
 All you have to do is play those that are higher or lower in rank than the card on the build pile.

 In SB, players can compete against their friends’ score in their bid to top the online leaderboard.
-Also, the "20,000 Thousand Leagues Under the Sea" look-and-feel makes the game even more attractive.
+Also, the 20,000 Leagues Under the Sea look and feel makes the game even more attractive.
 The treasure-hunting twist and the impressive nautical artwork are some aspects to look out for.

 How to Play?

-1. You have some stacks, a deck to draw cards and a build pile where all higher and lower ranked cards get moved onto the build pile(s).
+- You have some stacks, a deck to draw cards, and a build pile where all higher and lower ranked cards get moved onto the build pile(s).
 You don’t have to play the ranked cards in ascending or descending order.
-Any card from the stacks can be played in any order, only condition is that the card’s rank has to be one higher or one lower than the rank on the build pile(s).
+Any card from the stacks can be played in any order; the only condition is that the card’s rank has to be one higher or one lower than the rank on the build pile(s).
 Also, there is no color or suit-matching hassles.

-3. The game has a 60-second time limit.
+- The game has a 60-second time limit.
 When the game starts, the top card from the draw pile is revealed and placed on the build pile.
 This triggers the timer.
-Players will have to empty cards from the 7 stacks within the one minute time limit.
+Players will have to empty cards from the 7 stacks within the one-minute time limit.
 The more cards get moved onto the pile, the more they score.

 When Do You Earn Bonus Points?